Hnogared/viminette_VIM-42-norminette/README.md

 ```
 git clone git@github.com:Hnogared/viminette_VIM-42-norminette.git
 ```
-...and plug it in your *.vimrc* file
+...and plug it in your *.vimrc* file in your home repository (create it if needed)
 ```vim
 [...]
 call plug#begin()